PRIMATES &

 You can perform hundreds of short pressure strokes on a very small skin area.

-You rely on the information that comes from your figertip and from the skin location you are grooming to direct your efforts.
+You rely on the information that comes from your fingertip and from the skin location you are grooming to direct your efforts.

-You only resort to long pressure strokes when you feel that your nail or fingertip is positioned on a weak spot of the skin structure that you are trying to crush.
+You only resort to long pressure strokes when you feel that your nail or fingertip is positioned on a fold crossing, a weak spot in the skin structure that you're trying to crush.

 As soon as you realize that you've found such a spot; don't move!